Garenb3/Loading/README.md

 **Register Page**

-- Designed a two-section registration layout for improved UX.
+- Designed a two-section registration layout for improved visual organization and user experience.
 - Built complete client-side validation: email format, minimum 6-character password, and password confirmation matching.
 - On successful registration, user data is saved to `localStorage` and the user is redirected to the dashboard.
+- Link to Login page for old users.

 **Dashboard Page**

-- Developed the main dashboard with three fully functional sections: Watchlist, Favorites, and Recently Viewed — all driven by `localStorage`.
+- Developed the main dashboard with three fully functional sections: Watchlist, Favorites, and Recently Viewed.
+- All three sections are driven by localStorage, staying in sync with actions taken across the app.
 - Implemented collapsible sections with smooth expand/collapse animations and a slide-in/out profile panel.
-- Wired add/remove functionality in `MovieDetail.jsx` and `TVShowDetail.jsx` to stay in sync with the dashboard.
+- Implemented toggle behavior (add/remove) functionality in `MovieDetail.jsx` and `TVShowDetail.jsx` then wired it to stay in sync with the dashboard.
-- Implemented guest user restrictions — unauthenticated users attempting to add items see a popup prompting them to log in.
+- Implemented guest user restrictions for Favorites and Watchlist actions — when a non-authenticated user attempts to add items, a popup prompts them to join/log in and redirects them to the login page.
 - Implemented Recently Viewed tracking — any visited movie or show page is automatically logged and shown on the dashboard.
+- Displays a re-direction to browse (ListView.jsx) page if Watchlist, Favorites or Recently Viewed are empty.

 **Profile Component (`Profile.jsx`)**